Future filmmakers, budding scientists. Applications open for NBCUniversal Local Impact Grants

 Individual stations participate in choosing the grant winners to keep with that philosophy.

-The NBC Boston stations emphasize telling the stories of underserved communities in the city, said the general manager, Chris Wayland, so for him the organizations that complement that focus, that line up with helping children and communities that have been ignored are the ones he wants to promote,
+The NBC Boston stations emphasize telling the stories of underserved communities in the city, said General Manager Chris Wayland, so for him the organizations that complement that focus, that line up with helping children and communities that have been ignored are the ones he wants to promote.

 “I’m always astonished at the lack of support, for especially kids that are in difficult circumstances,” he said.